CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

    ![](../media/21052025(3).png)

-1. On the Azure OpenAI page, click on **Explore Azure AI foundry portal** to navigate to AI Foundry, where you will be ingesting your data.
+1. On the Azure OpenAI page, click on **Explore Azure AI Foundry portal** to navigate to AI Foundry, where you will be ingesting your data.

    ![](../media/16062025(1).png)